Deep Learning in steganography and steganalysis from 2015 to 2018: REFERENCE

-I thank the French working group, Caroline Fontaine, Patrick Bas, R\' emy Cogranne, and the defence ministry guys, with whom I have many interesting discussion and who encourage me to write this chapter.
+I thank the French working group, Caroline Fontaine, Patrick Bas, R\' emi Cogranne, with whom I have many interesting discussion and who encourage me to write this chapter.
+I would like to thank the Direction G\'en\'erale de l'Armement (DGA) for its support on steganalysis through the Alaska project ANR (ANR-18-ASTR-0009).

 I thank the LIRMM (the lab), ICAR (my team - with all the members), the Montpellier University and the N\^imes university, HPC@LR, for all the given resources which allowed me to run such a work.